What is Non Fleet Commercial Auto Insurance Policy?

 As the name implies, a non-fleet commercial auto policy provides coverage for just one vehicle.
-If you have two vehicles and they are individually insured, then you pay for two policies, renew them according to the date you bought the policies, and follow the limits and exclusions of each individual policy.
+If you have two vehicles and they are individually insured, you pay for two policies.
+You need to renew them according to the date you bought the policies.
+And follow the limits and exclusions of each individual policy.

-- Comprehensive insurance.
 When damage to your vehicle is caused by anything other than a collision, repair costs will still be covered.
-This may be damaged due to flood or other natural calamities, vandalism, theft, fire, or even damage from animals.
-So, if you’re driving on the freeway and your windshield suddenly shatters because a stone hits it from nowhere, your insurance company will cover the cost to replace the windshield.
+This may be damaged due to flood or other natural calamities, vandalism, theft, fire, or even damage from animals

-- Liability insurance.
-Nobody wants to cause an accident, but if you are found to be at fault in one, liability insurance covers the medical expenses of those hurt in the accident and any lost wages.
+Nobody wants to cause an accident.
+Although, if you are found to be at fault in one, liability insurance covers the medical expenses of all involved.
 If the other party decides to file a lawsuit against you, don’t worry, legal expenses will also be covered.

 But what happens if the one at fault is the other party and they don’t have coverage?
 This is where the next type of insurance enters the picture.

 Uninsured motorist coverage

 This coverage is very important, but many don’t realize why.
 About 13% of drivers in the US don’t have coverage, and although 13 may seem like a small number, 13% is actually about 30 million drivers.
 So, if you are ever in an accident where someone else is at fault and they don’t have auto insurance, then you have nothing to worry about.
 Your uninsured motorist coverage also covers hit-and-run incidents.

 In cases where the at-fault party does have insurance but the coverage isn’t enough to cover the damages and medical expenses, then this coverage protects you from unexpected bills.

 A business auto policy can also be customized by adding one or more of the following coverages: